-Girl, I see your Google searches and I feel your pain… literally.
+Woman, I see your Google searches and I feel your pain… literally.
 The dreaded chub rub.
 Thighs rubbing together is bad enough, but add sweat and you can end up with a rash, welts, zits, and more.
 I’ve tried a ton of products on the market and more fail rather than win.
-Let’s not focus on the negative, here are the products I have used and have proven summer after summer to succeed in preventing chub rub.
+Let’s not focus on the negative, let me share the best products on the market to prevent chub rub, tested by me and Wardrobe Oxygen readers.

 I reviewed Jockey Skimmies in 2014 after I saw a kazillion bloggers write raving reviews that were sponsored by the brand.
 I had to see for myself and see if I’d rave even without being paid.
 After using them, I was also raving.
-Last summer, Jockey sponsored me to try out Skimmies again and again I raved, but this time with a free pair.
-I now own four pairs of Jockey Skimmies.
-I find the Original to be the best; they can be a bit long if you’re petite or wearing a shorter skirt, but I find more success hiking up the Original size than the shorter ones, which roll up on me.
-These are not control garments, they may look like a pair of Spanx but they don't suck, smooth, or restrict.
+Jockey sponsored me to try out Skimmies once again and again I raved, but this time with a free pair.
+I now own several pairs of Jockey Skimmies.
+They have cooling, wicking, and tummy control versions; I find the Original to be the best for staying in place and holding up through washings.
+The Original can be a bit long if you’re petite or wearing a shorter skirt, but I find more success hiking up the Original size than the shorter ones, which roll up on me.
+Jockey Skimmies may look like a pair of Spanx but they don't suck, smooth, or restrict unless you pick their Slimmers version.
 Don’t put these in the dryer, and wash them on gentle with as much care as a frilly pair of panties and they’ll last you for several seasons.
-As an FYI, I have them in both medium and large and both fit, especially after a few washings.
-The large looks more seamless under clothing (can’t see the band on the legs or waist).
-I think these run big, if between sizes go down.
+Jockey has expanded their size range for Skimmies in the past years and now offers their slipshorts up to a 3XL.
+I find these run big, if between sizes go down.

-I used to not like Bandlettes but it seems they changed their design and now I am a fan.
+Bandlettes was created when cofounder Julia Abasova was struggling with thigh chafing and sewed some stretchy thigh bands to deal with it.
+She shared her problem and the product she created with her friend, Rena Abramoff and together they created Bandlettes.
 Bandlettes are bands of stretchy lace with silicone grippers; sort of like the top of a thigh-high stocking without the stocking.
 They're placed on your thighs right where they touch and prevent friction.
 These are a fantastic option for hot days where the idea of wearing another layer of clothing sounds like torture.
 They're also great for lightweight clothing where bike shorts or Skimmies may show through.
 I find the best way to wear Bandlettes is to put them on at an angle with the outer sides higher up.
 On an angle, the Bandlettes don't slide down yet still cover the right area.
 I know some like to have them higher on the inner thighs and lower on the outer thighs; play with them and find the right spot for your body.
 Bandlettes come in a variety of colors and sizes and cost less than $20; they're great to tuck into your purse or suitcase for those unexpected situations.

 Megababe also carries a product called Bust Dust.
 Unlike most powders, this product comes in a pump bottle.
 Shake and pump exactly where you need it to fight sweat.
 I love wearing it under my breasts in the summer for comfort and to stop chafing, but I also like it for my thighs (it's really great when sleeping without wearing pants or shorts).

-I gave this product a good opportunity – Bonnaroo.
+I gave this product a good opportunity – the Bonnaroo Music Festival.
+Middle of June in a field in Tennessee.
 It didn’t last the walk from my tent to the gates of Centeroo.
 But over and over Wardrobe Oxygen readers recommend this product in comments, email it to me, Tweet it to me, and in general swear by it.
 For me, notsomuch.
 However, it’s a cheap dupe for Smashbox primer, so while it may not keep chub rub at bay, it can help keep your makeup in place this summer!

 How to Heal Chub Rub